Parent Input and Participation is Not Optional under the IDEA

 The takeaway is that parents are coequal members of the IEP team and should not be denied an equal voice at the table

 Nevertheless, even when parents are properly informed about their rights, it can be an intimidating experience to sit at the IEP table.
 Typically, all of the other members of the IEP team are school staff and related specialists.
 Parents may not fully understand the highly technical explanations of their child's evaluations or know what questions to ask of the school's experts.
 Conversely, a parent's input and participation at the table may be minimized or confined to a statement in the "parent input" section of her or his child's IEP.
-Historically in civil rights legislation, following the letter of the law is not always the same as honoring the spirit of the law.
+Historically in civil rights contexts, following the letter of the law is not always the same as honoring the spirit of the law.

 For these reasons, the schools should recognize an affirmative duty not just to merely meet the most minimal requirements of the law, but to actively ensure parents are treated with due respect and dignity during the IEP process.
 Ultimately, the decisions made by the IEP team should be the result of meaningful discussions and consensus and not merely the dictate of the IEP chairperson or administrator.
 Parents of a child with a disability encounter hardships on a daily basis.
 Erecting barriers to parental input and participation in their own child's education should not be another hurdle they have to overcome.